iotaledger/goshimmer/docs/tangle.md

 A message is syntactically valid if:
 1. The message length does not exceed `MAX_MESSAGE_SIZE` bytes.
-2. When we are done parsing the message, there is not any trailing bytes left that were not parsed.
+2. When we are done parsing the message, there are not any trailing bytes left that were not parsed.
 4. At least 1 and at most 8 distinct parents are given, ordered ASC and at least `MIN_STRONG_PARENTS` are strong parents.

 ### Semantic Validation